zdurr22/react-updating-state-lab/README.md

 to remember is that in JSX, we must use the `className` attribute, rather than `class`.
 Using `class` will cause an error while testing.
 Classes are used in this lab to make testing your solution a little easier.

+**Note:** Remember that all React components must act like pure functions with respect to their props, and thus can only _return_ one element.
+Returning multiple elements can be accomplished by wrapping them in a wrapper element.

 ## Resources